What is Anesthesia?

 What is an Anesthesiologist?

 A veterinary anesthesiologist is a veterinarian that went through an additional 4+years of training including a residency specific for anesthesia and analgesia.
 Anesthesiologists are critical in a large hospital with many other specialties –they consult regularly on sedation protocols, pain management at home and daily anesthetic cases.
-Their main job is to ensure your pet’s safety while they are under sedation or general anesthesia; they work closely with our skilled veterinary nurses to provide the best care for your pet.
+Their main job is to ensure your pet’s safety while they are under sedation or general anesthesia; they work closely with our skilled veterinary technicians to provide the best care for your pet.

 Why is My Pet at the Hospital for the Day for a Short Procedure?

 Upon intake, patients are examined both by their admitting service as well as the anesthesia service.
-The anesthesiologists and veterinary nurses perform a physical exam on each patient that requires general anesthesia or sedation and then each patient receives an individualized protocol tailored to their specific needs.
+The anesthesiologists and veterinary technicians perform a physical exam on each patient that requires general anesthesia or sedation and then each patient receives an individualized protocol tailored to their specific needs.
 Many times, this includes the administration of anti-anxiety and anti-nausea medications to help facilitate their stay at our hospital.
 General anesthesia at VSC is very similar, if not the same, as anesthesia for humans –we insert an endotracheal tube (breathing tube) in your pet’s trachea to provide an airway and we administer intravenous (IV) and/or inhalant (gas) anesthetic to maintain anesthesia during your pet’s procedure.

 Pain management is a significant part of the anesthesia service and we provide high-quality pain control both during and after your pet’s procedure.
 We are also available for pain management consultations from other services throughout the hospital for a team-based approach to your pet’s care.
 After your pet has had his/her procedure, he or she is recovered under the care of our veterinary nursing team.
 Special care is taken to provide a comfortable and stress-free environment for your pet while they recover from their procedure.